ELPatrinum/Intrusion-Detection-System-IDS-/README.md

 sudo make install
 ```

-Disable LRO & GRO using a service
+You may need to Disable LRO & GRO using a service
-(this is the service content)
+(this is the service content for that)

 ```
 [Unit]